ancasag/ensembleObjectDetection/README.md

 ## Test Time Augmentation
-We provides the necessary tools to apply ensemble methods.
+We provides the necessary tools to apply ensemble methods and test-time augmentation.
 This open-source library canbe  extended  to  work  with  any  object  detection  model  indepen-dently of the algorithm and framework employed to construct it.
 ## Citation

 Use this bibtex to cite this work: